open-ephys/next-gen-system/Specification.md

 #### Canconical SPI protocol

-If desired, a daughter device can chose to adhere to a simple standardized protocol to stream data to and from the system via the VHDCI connector.
+If desired, a daughter device can choose to adhere to a simple standardized protocol to stream data to and from the system via the VHDCI connector.
 To do this, the device simply needs to identify (via the eeprom) as a 'canonical SPI device'.
 From the point of view of the open instruments standard, this canonical